 Aircraft Seats: If there are medical reasons to fly Business or First do so.
 If you have miles to use do so.
 If not try for a good quality Premium Economy that will still give you the critical extra legroom.
 We like to phrase it this way to our clients: Imagine you are going to sit through a triple feature at your local movie theater.
 Would you pay $3000 extra for a larger seat with more legroom?

 Accommodations: Always select one of the top-tier hotels because they employ a 24-hour security force and they change the bedding as often as you would expect it to be changed.
 You also need to care about who your fellow guests are likely to be.
 But notice that the lower priced accommodations in a top-tier hotel give you access to each of these important features.
 Don’t splurge on the room but do splurge on the hotel.
-If you have a heart attack, they will know who to call.
+If you have a heart attack, they know they have to call best cardiologist doctors.
 And always remember that if you know the price of your hotel room you have likely overpaid.

 Dining: This is where we save.
 Three-star Michelin dining is no longer chic.
 Dine as the locals dine and pay what they pay for food.
 You will eat well and come home with better stories.